Chaosthebot/Chaos/README.md

 will manually be restarted and the death counter will be incremented.

 #### Q: What is "general approval" from the community?
-A: Users must vote on your PR, through either a :+1: or :-1: comment or reaction, or a accept/reject pull request review.
+A: Users must vote on your PR, through either a comment or reaction, or a accept/reject pull request review.
 See [Voting](https://github.com/chaosbot/Chaos/blob/master/README.md#voting).

 #### Q: What if ChaosBot has a problem that can't be solved by a PR?